 For weeks I wondered who she was, that mysterious lady whose long silhouette I had often seen propped against the backdrop of the beautiful Habana sundown, exuding sophistication on the sidewalk (Malecon) smoking a fine cigar.

 It was always around the time when heat subsided that young and young-in-spirit would venture to leave their homes for a short walk by the beach.
 But of all the people, it was her I could not take my eyes from.

-Much less would I imagine that I would befriend her, and to what extent she would influence me and lead me into a new path.
-This is the story of how I met Lalin Frances and got into Cuban Cigars Industry.
+Much less would I imagine that I would befriend her and to what extent she would influence me and lead me into a new path.
+This is the story of how I met Lalin Frances and got into the Cuban Cigars Industry.

 It certainly explained her fine figure, she looked like someone who was in her mid-forties I understood then I had just lifted the lid from a Pandora’s box.

 Her stage name was Lalin Frances, she was a world-famous dancer and performer from the 1950s to the early 1980’s.
 Having left Cuba to travel the world with her talents, she had gone to such far-off places as Japan, Greece, Germany, France, and New Zealand.

 She had lived in Mexico, Venezuela, Brazil, Italy, and Sweden.
 She had rubbed elbows with Spanish and Belgian Magnates.
 She had been courted by King Farouk of Egypt, who had given her a twenty-thousand-dollar emerald pendant as a gift after watching one of her performances in London.
 This was fascinating.
 I had just met the ‘Cuban Marilyn’.
 My life would forever be changed.